 The care of churches was a big problem to Paul because of divisions and doctrinal errors they faced (Ac 20:30).
 We see this concern in the number of letters Paul wrote to churches, including 1 and 2 Corinthians.

 Who is weak, and I am not weak?

 Paul identified with Christians who were weak.
 He faced frailty himself.
 The apostle identified with the weakness of others as if it were his own.
 For this reason, he would never cause anyone to stumble in their faith (1 Co 9:22).

 Who is made to stumble, and I [emphatic] do not burn with indignation?

-The apostle speaks of his experiences with believers who “stumble” in their Christian lives.
+The apostle spoke of his experiences with believers who “stumbled” in their Christian lives.
 This caused him to “burn with indignation” at those who offended the brother.
 The thought of a believer falling away should cause anger in any Christian leader.
 The false apostles stumbled some in Corinth.

 Those who care about fellow believers never do anything that would cause them to stumble in their faith.